AndrejLukic815/Andrej-portfolio.github.io/index.md

 The world is being destroyed by unknown forces and you need to save yourself from destruction!
 As Commander Gonzales, your only objective is to survive!

 Try to survive as long as possible in this endless run game.
+The world is burning behind you as you are trying to pass obstacles in fornt of you.

+Try to survive as long as possible in this endless run game.
 The world is burning behind you as you are trying to pass obstacles in front of you.
 ---